kayzedevx0/Discord-Quest-Completer/README.md

 ---

 <a id="-english-version"></a>
-# 🇺🇸 English Version
+# 🇺🇸 Discord Quest Completer by KAYZE

-**Discord Quest Completer by KAYZE** is a lightweight, portable, open-source C++ tool designed to complete **Discord Quests** (to earn Orbs, Avatar Decorations, or in-game items) without downloading or installing massive games.
+**Discord Quest Completer** is a lightweight, portable, open-source C++ tool designed to complete **Discord Quests** (to earn Orbs, Avatar Decorations, or in-game items) without downloading or installing massive games.

-It uses "Ghost Process" technology to simulate game execution, tricking Discord's activity detection and allowing you to claim rewards in minutes.
+It uses an advanced **"Clean Launch"** technology to simulate game execution, tricking Discord's activity detection perfectly and allowing you to claim rewards in minutes.

 ---

 ## ✨ Features

 * **🚀 No Downloads Required:** Complete quests for games like *Genshin Impact*, *Fortnite*, or *Call of Duty* without installing 100GB of data.
-* **☁️ Cloud Database:** The game list is automatically downloaded at startup from a secure online repository.
+* **☁️ Cloud Database:** The game list is fetched directly from the **GitHub Repository** at startup.
 No app updates needed for new games!
-* **👻 Ghost Process Technology:** Creates a dummy process and an invisible (or black) window that faithfully replicates the digital signatures required by Discord for "In-Game" status.
+* **🛡️ Clean Launch Technology (v1.0.3+):** Unlike other tools, KAYZE runs games in isolated folders (`fake_games/`) with real configuration files.
+This ensures **100% detection rate** by Discord.
+* **🧹 Auto-Cleanup:** The app automatically cleans up temporary executables and config files when you stop the game.
 * **🎨 Modern Interface:** Clean **Dark Mode** GUI based on ImGui, with custom fonts and responsive layout.
 * **📦 Portable & Stealth:** A single standalone `.exe` file.
 No installation, no junk files, no external dependencies.